koki25ando/IMDb_Analyzer/README.md

 # IMDb Analyzer

-IMDb Analyzer is the single page application in which users can explore and analyze their own movie viewing history data based on their IMDb user rating activities.
-This dashboard lets users discover their movie preferences and tendencies on movies.
+IMDb Analyzer is a single page application in which users can explore and analyze their own "Movie Viewing History" data based on their IMDb user rating activities.
+This dashboard lets users discover their movie preferences and trends on movies.

 # Supported Input Data